 This course will provide an introductory overview of the field of visual arts.
 Areas of study will include art philosophy, the language of aesthetics, an historical overview, cultural influences, types of art, various media and art production processes.
-This course is intended to provide a fundamental approach to art processes, which should be beneficial to students in subsequent art classes.
+This course is intended to provide a fundamental approach to art processes.
 As an introductory class, students will be evaluated based on effort and participation, not skill level.